 There's something nourishing about travel that cannot be synthesized, hacked, or otherwise substituted.
 We NEED it.
-Like a hummingbird needs nectar - people gotta roam.
+People gotta roam.
 Travel brings new life to everything about the human experience - physical, emotional, spiritual, creative, intellectual - AND, it reawakens that smile you've been missing.
 Sound fun?
 It IS!
 And if it's done right, travel is even good for the planet.
 How's that for one-size-fits-all, awesomeness?
 Now, let's see how immersive travel just may change YOUR world ...

 1. Global Citizenship has BIG rewards

 The path to global citizenship is easy!
 After all, there's only one step: Engage and share with people no matter what language they speak.
 Hand gestures, photographs, belongings, or even a simple smile can demonstrate that people from every corner of the globe have more similarities than differences.
 Embracing different cultures and backgrounds is enlightening and fulfilling, and it feeds your appreciation for the diversity of humanity.
 So long, barriers!
 Hello, unity!

 2. Personal Growth opens your eyes & your heart